 Build up your endurance.
 Start out by exercising slowly, especially if you haven't been active for a while.
 This will allow your muscles to warm up.
 Gradually build up how hard, how long, and how often you exercise.
 Be careful though.
 Overdoing exercise increases the risk for injury.
 Listen to your body, and don't ignore any pain in your joints, ankles, feet, or legs.
 If you stretch before exercising, do so gently.
 Also, take plenty of time to stretch at the end of each session.
 This can help you become more flexible.

 Drink plenty of water.
-While you exercise, drink some water every 15 minutes, especially in hot, humid conditions.
+While you exercise, drink some water every 10 to 20 minutes, especially in hot, humid conditions.
 Be sure to drink before you feel thirsty.
 You can't always rely on thirst alone to tell you when you need more fluids.
+Also, be sure to drink water before and after you exercise.

 Make exercise a part of your life with these tips: